 Post Office has also briefed a further senior silk, Lord Grabiner QC.
 Post Office has taken such a step as Lord Grabiner can appear as an advocate for Post Office at any appeal / recusal application whereas Lord Neuberger, being an ex-Judge, cannot.
-Lord Grabiner QC has reviewed the relevant papers and this note [and agrees with the content of this note].
+Lord Grabiner has reviewed the relevant papers and will be able to discuss the proposal and his view of it at the Board.